Additional Feature Stories

 Earl R. Flansburgh's long and distinguished career in architecture focused primarily on the planning and design of educational facilities, but he also designed one or two private houses every year, hand-picking the sites and clients.
 He founded the Boston firm of Earl R. Flansburgh + Associates (now known as Flansburgh Architects) in 1963.
 His buildings received more than eighty regional and national design awards.
 He served as the Boston Society of Architects (BSA) president in 1981 and received the BSA Award of Honor in 1999.

-For information about the Stewardship Program please 617-994-6642.
+For information about the Preservation Easement Program please 617-994-6642.
 Historic New England is highly interested in working with owners of twentieth-century properties to protect the full range of New England's built heritage.

 Community Supported Agriculture at Jacobs Farm

 In 2009 voters in Norwell, Massachusetts, approved spending $50,000 of Community Preservation Act (CPA) funds to establish a Community Supported Agriculture (CSA) farm at Jacobs Farm.
 Using these funds, a farm manager was hired and a not-for-profit organization, Norwell Farms, Inc., was organized to guide farm activities and lead fundraising efforts.
 Jacobs Farm, owned by the Town of Norwell, is protected with preservation and conservation restrictions held by Historic New England and is the center of operations for the CSA, where 1.6 acres are currently planted with organically-grown vegetables and flowers.